• Link to Facebook

 At Ridgemill Estate, their Semillon Viognier Riesling, named Hungry Horse, is nice and light.

-They also have an off-dry Riesling that’s fruitier than Hungry Horse, if you want something dryer than a Chardonnay.
+They also have an off-dry Riesling that’s fruitier than Hungry Horse, if you want something drier than a Chardonnay.

-They had a new 2020 Rosé that’s a unique blend of Cabernet Sauvignon, Malbec, Grenache, and Chardonnay that’s very floral on the nose.
+They had a new 2020 Rosé that’s a unique blend of Cabernet Sauvignon, Malbec, Grenache, and Chardonnay, that is very floral on the nose.

-As our host said, their Sly Dog, a fortified Verdelho with a touch of liqueur Muscat, sneaks up on you so it comes in a smaller bottle for your own protection.
+As our host said, their Sly Dog, a fortified Verdelho with a touch of liqueur Muscat, sneaks up on you, so it comes in a smaller bottle for your protection.
 It has nougat, raisins and nut flavours with a hint of rosewater.

 Website: Ridgemill Estate